Academic Program Review - UTDPP1013

 Academic Program Review PRC

-Academic units and programs are reviewed regularly to evaluate their quality and their effectiveness in supporting the university's mission.
+Degree programs, as defined by the Classification of Instructional Program Code, are reviewed regularly to evaluate their quality and their effectiveness in supporting the university's mission.
 As described by this policy, the Program Review Committee a standing committee composed of members of The University of Texas at Dallas faculty and academic administration, oversees the review process.
-The Committee functions in cooperation with the Executive Vice President and Provost (Provost), under whose auspices Academic Program Reviews are conducted.
+The Committee functions in cooperation with the Provost, under whose auspices Academic Program Reviews are conducted.

 Program Review Committee (PRC)